 - UltraPerformance: Onboard IDE Bus Master controller with two connectors that support four IDE devices in two channels.
-Supports UltraDMA/100/66, UltraDMA/33 (IDE DMA Mode 2), PIO Modes 3 & 4, and supports Enhanced IDE devices, such as DVD-ROM, CD-ROM, CD-R/RW, LS-120, and Tape Backup drives. - High-Speed Data Transfer Interface: IDE transfers using UltraDMA/66 Bus Master IDE can handle rates up to 66.6MB/s.
+Supports UltraDMA/100, UltraDMA/ 66, UltraDMA/33 (IDE DMA Mode 2), PIO Modes 3 & 4, and supports Enhanced IDE devices, such as DVD-ROM, CD-ROM, CD-R/RW, LS-120, and Tape Backup drives. - High-Speed Data Transfer Interface: IDE transfers using UltraDMA/66 Bus Master IDE can handle rates up to 66.6MB/s.
 This motherboard with its chipset and support for UltraDMA/100 increases the data transfer rate to 100MB/s.
 UltraDMA/100 is backward compatible with DMA/66, DMA/33, and DMA and with existing DMA devices and systems so there is no need to upgrade current EIDE/IDE drives and host systems.
-(UltraDMA/66/100 requires a 40-pin 80-conductor cable to be enabled.) - Concurrent PCI: Concurrent PCI allows multiple PCI transfers from PCI master buses to memory and processor. - RDRAM Optimized Performance: This motherboard supports the new generation memory, Rambus Dynamic Random Access Memory (RDRAM).
-While PC100 SDRAM modules operate at 100MHz with a peak bandwidth of 0.8GB/s, Rambus DRAMs can operate at up to 800MHz with a peak bandwidth of 1.6GB/s. - ACPI Ready: ACPI (Advanced Configuration and Power Interface) is also implemented on all ASUS smart series motherboards.
+(UltraDMA/66/100 requires a 40-pin 80-conductor cable to be enabled.) - Concurrent PCI: Concurrent PCI allows multiple PCI transfers from PCI master buses to memory and processor. - SDRAM Optimized Performance: This motherboard supports PC133-compliant Synchronous Dynamic Random Access Memory (SDRAM), which increases the data transfer rate to 1066MB/s max. - ACPI Ready: ACPI (Advanced Configuration and Power Interface) is also implemented on all ASUS smart series motherboards.
 ACPI provides more Energy Saving Features for future operating systems (OS) supporting OS Direct Power Management (OSPM) functionality.
 With these features implemented in the OS, PCs can be ready around the clock, yet satisfy all the energy saving standards.
-To fully utilize the benefits of ACPI, an ACPI-supported OS, such as Windows 98/2000/Millenium, must be used. - Suspend and Go: Suspend-to-RAM (STR) provides maximum power savings as an alternative to leaving the computer ON and QuickStartTM so that you do not have to wait for a long time for system bootup. - New Compliancy: Both the BIOS and hardware levels of the motherboard meet the stringent requirements for PC 99 certification.
-The new PC 99 requirements for systems and components are based on the following high-level goals: support for Plug and Play compatibility and power management for configuring and managing all system components, and 32-bit device drivers and installation procedures for Windows 95/NT and later.
+To fully utilize the benefits of ACPI, an ACPI-supported OS, such as Windows 98, must be used. - Suspend and Go: Suspend-to-RAM (STR) provides maximum power savings as an alternative to leaving the computer ON and QuickStartTM so that you do not have to wait for a long time for system bootup. - New Compliancy: Both the BIOS and hardware levels of the motherboard meet the stringent requirements for PC 99 certification.
+The new PC 99 requirements for systems and components are based on the following high-level goals: support for Plug and Play compatibility and power management for configuring and managing all system components, and 32-bit device drivers and installation procedures for Windows 95/98/NT.
 Color-coded connectors and descriptive icons make identification easy as required by PC 99.